viviajs/vivia-marked/README.md

       extendedTables: true
       highlight: true
 ```
-If there is no the extension you need, you can create an issue or find another Vivia renderer
+If there is no the extension you need, you can create an issue or find another plugin